bobcozzi/rpgiv2free/README.md

 This extension is an RPG IV to Free Format statement converter.
 You select the RPG IV fixed format statements you want to convert to free format, right-click and select "Convert RPG IV to free format".
 It is **NOT a refactoring tool** or code modernization tool.
 Its only purpose is to convert an RPG IV fixed-format statement into free format RPG IV syntax.

 ## Warnings
-- **Conditioning Indicators on Calc Specs are not Supported**:
+- **Conditioning Indicators on Calc Specs Support is Limited**:
-  Presently we swallow conditioning indicators in Calc Specs.
-The extension does nothing with them and therefore the indicators dissapear durring conversion.
-The opcode may be converted, but the conditioning indicators are lost.
-Use your UNDO key; Ctrl+Z (PC/Windows) Cmd+Z (macOS) to get the line back.
+  Presently we convert opcode that are conditioned by one and only 1 conditioning indicator (if specified).
+When more than one is used, they are left on the line and those lines are not converted.
+The single conditionin indicator is converted to an `IF (*INxx = *ON/*OFF)` statement.
+Use UNDO Ctrl+Z (PC/Windows) Cmd+Z (macOS) to get the line back or complete the conversion for multiple indicators manually.
 Note that **Resulting Indicators** are fully supported.
+-**Level Break Indicators are not Converted**:
+We do nothing with RPG Cycle code including Level Break Indicators in columns 7 and 8.

 ## Features